GuideNepalFamilyEducationBudgetPersonal Finance

 This is the year with the most goodwill spending (everyone wants to buy something for the baby) and the most genuinely free public services.

-Vaccinations: the Nepal Expanded Programme on Immunization provides BCG, Rotavirus (introduced in 2015 via the JHU/IVAC programme), PCV, DPT-HiB-HBV, OPV, FIPV, MR, JE, and TCV — all free at government facilities through 15 months.
-The same schedule at a private clinic like Clinic One will run Rs 5,000–15,000 per visit when add-ons (consultation, hospital-sourced vaccines) are included.
+Vaccinations: the Nepal Expanded Programme on Immunization provides BCG, Rotavirus (introduced in 2015 via the JHU/IVAC programme), PCV, DPT-HiB-HBV, OPV, FIPV, MR, JE, and TCV.
+All free at government facilities through 15 months.
+The same schedule at a private clinic like Clinic One runs Rs 5,000–15,000 per visit once you fold in add-ons (consultation, hospital-sourced vaccines).

-Pediatrician visits at private clinics aren't publicly listed; the market reality is Rs 1,500–3,500 per consultation, with the first year usually involving 6–10 visits.
+Pediatrician visits at private clinics aren't publicly listed.
+Market reality is Rs 1,500–3,500 per consultation, with the first year usually involving 6–10 visits.

-A working first-year total, on a household using government EPI + mix of cloth-and-disposable diapers + breastfeeding-supplemented-with-formula + private pediatrician for sick visits:
+A working first-year total, for a household using government EPI, a mix of cloth and disposable diapers, breastfeeding supplemented with formula, and a private pediatrician for sick visits:

 LineYear-1 estimate